 What we don’t: Doesn’t meet carry-on size requirements; the heaviest option on our list.

 The packs above are great for vacationers and travelers headed out for a week or two, but those embarking on longer and/or gear-heavy trips abroad will almost certainly need more storage and capacity.
-Enter Osprey’s Farpoint 70, which comes with a 15-liter daypack that can be attached to the front to maximize capacity or used separately for around-town adventures once you reach your destination (Note: The travel pack itself is 55L).
+Enter Osprey’s Farpoint 70 (and women's Fairview 70), which comes with a 15-liter daypack that can be attached to the front to maximize capacity or used separately for around-town adventures once you reach your destination (Note: The travel pack itself is 55L).
 Importantly, both come well appointed: The daypack boasts a dedicated tablet/hydration sleeve and water bottle pockets, while the main pack has great cushioning along the straps and backpanel (it’s an Osprey, after all), a well-ventilated backpanel, easy access via the large front panel, and an adjustable torso system for dialing in a good fit.
 It's all wrapped up in a thoughtful and sustainable package, including recycled and bluesign-approved fabrics, along with a dedicated women's version called the Fairview.

-All that said, there’s one glaring downside to opting for a larger-capacity design like the Osprey Farpoint 70: It doesn’t meet most carry-on size requirements.
+All that said, there’s one glaring downside to opting for a larger-capacity design like the Farpoint and Fairview 70: It doesn’t meet most carry-on size requirements.
 For reference, the standard domestic carry-on limit within the U.S. is 22 x 14 x 9 inches, while the Farpoint measures 25.6 x 15 x 12.6.
 Another complaint is that the daypack obscures the pack’s main compartment when attached, making it tedious to access your belongings.
-Even so, you’d be hard-pressed to find a more versatile and comfortable system for less (the daypack is a $65 investment on its own), making the Farpoint 70 our favorite high-capacity pick of the year.
-It’s also available in a larger 80-liter version, as well as smaller 40- and 55-liter capacities, although only the Farpoint 55 and 70 include the detachable daypack.
+Even so, you’d be hard-pressed to find a more versatile and comfortable system for less (the daypack is a $65 investment on its own), making the Farpoint and Fairview our favorite high-capacity pick of the year.
+It’s also available in a larger 80-liter version, as well as smaller 40- and 55-liter capacities, although only the Farpoint 55 (and Fairview 55) and 70 include the detachable daypack.Â

-See the Osprey Farpoint 70 See the Women's Osprey Fairview 70
+See the Men's Osprey Farpoint 70Â See the Women's Osprey Fairview 70

 Dimensions: 22 x 14 x 9 in.